MikeAxtell/ShortStack/README.md

     - `f` : Fractional weighting scheme for placement of multi-mapped reads.
     - `r` : Multi-mapped read placement is random.
 - `--align_only` : This switch will cause ShortStack to terminate after the alignment phase; no analysis occurs.
-- `--show_secondaries` : If this switch is set, ShortStack will retain secondary alignments for multimapped reads.
-This will increase bam file size, possibly by a lot.
 - `--dicermin DICERMIN` : An integer setting the minimum size (in nucleotides) of a valid small RNA.
 Together with `--dicermax`, this option sets the bounds to discriminate Dicer-derived small RNA loci from other loci. >= 80% of the reads in a given cluster must be in the range indicated by `--dicermin` and `--dicermax`.
     - default: 21
 - `--dicermax DICERMAX` : An integer setting the minimum size (in nucleotides) of a valid small RNA.
 Together with `--dicermin`, this option sets the bounds to discriminate Dicer-derived small RNA loci from other loci. >= 80% of the reads in a given cluster must be in the range indicated by `--dicermin` and `--dicermax`.